Meet the Cast*

 Hannah Bloesch (Gluckman)

-Hannah Bloesch (Gluckman) (she/they) is a classically trained vocalist who recently released her first two singles on all major streaming platforms.
+Hannah Bloesch (Gluckman) (she/they) is a classically trained vocalist who has released four singles on all major streaming platforms.
 A high school student at The Harley School, she studies jazz and classical with Diane Abrahamian at the Eastman School of Music.
-Hannah won the American Protégé International Vocal Competition for Jazz and Musical Theater for her age group in both 2019 and 2020, performing the winner’s recital at Carnegie Hall.
+Hannah won the American Protégé International Vocal Competition for Jazz and Musical Theater for her age group in both 2019, 2020, and 2022, performing solo at the winner’s recital at Carnegie Hall three times.
 Hannah is currently working on her first full album and participating in collaborative artistic endeavors.
-(Photo credit: A. Gluckman/Aspexi Images)
+(Photo credit: ZJ Frazee Photography)

 Sarah Jacobs (she/her) is a mover, maker and educator.
 She is a recent transplant from Los Angeles, native lands of the Tongva peoples, and grateful to create with and learn from this generous group of indigenous and regional artists.
 Sarah is a lover of sunshine, somatics, Sadie (her puppy), and alliterations.